shlomoa/carousel/docs/CAROUSEL_SPEC.md

 - **Output:** `activated` emits on click; the current shell does not handle this event yet, so the control is visually present but functionally inert.

 ### 1.5 `AppComponent` (`app-root`)
+- Imports `ImageCarouselComponent` and `SelectionDetailsComponent` directly from the `@shlomoa/mat-image-carousel` package.
 - Holds the image data array and current selection as Angular signals.
 - Passes `images` into `<image-carousel>` and listens for `selectionChange` to update local state.
 - Passes the resulting `selectedImage` and `selectedIndex` into `<selection-details>`.